Henry Ford III

 Ford serves on the advisory boards of Henry Ford College in Dearborn and Bridging Communities in Detroit.
-He also serves on the boards of the Henry Ford Museum, Operation HOPE, and Neighborhood Villages, a nonprofit group he helped start that aims to partner with community-based organizations to increase the accessibility of early child care for all families.
+He also serves on the boards of the Ford Motor Company, the Ford Piquette Avenue Plant, the Henry Ford Museum, Operation HOPE, and Neighborhood Villages, a nonprofit group he helped start that aims to partner with community-based organizations to increase the accessibility of early child care for all families.
 He has served on the boards of schools in Michigan and Massachusetts.

 Born in Michigan, Ford is the great-grandson of Edsel Ford, who created the Ford Foundation in 1936.
-He graduated from Dartmouth with a BA in history and has an MBA from MIT’s Sloan School.
+He graduated from Dartmouth with a BA in history and has an MBA from the MIT Sloan School of Management.